Bishop Nicholas DiMarzio

 - 2003-2020: Bishop of Brooklyn, NY

 Summary of Abuse Allegations against Bishop Nicholas DiMarzio:

-According to media reports, in November 2019 a man reported to the Archdiocese of Newark an allegation that Bishop DiMarzio and the late Father Albert Mark repeatedly sexually abused him at the same time as an 11-year-old altar boy altar boy from 1974 to 1975 at St. Nicholas Church and School in Jersey City.
-Bishop DiMarzio “emphatically denied” the allegations.
+According to media reports, in November 2019 a man reported to the Archdiocese of Newark an allegation that DiMarzio and the late Fr.
+Albert Mark repeatedly sexually abused him at the same time as an 11-year-old altar boy from 1974 to 1975 at St. Nicholas Church and School in Jersey City.
+DiMarzio “emphatically denied” the allegations.
 In January 2020, the Vatican ordered Cardinal Dolan to investigate the allegation.

-In June 2020, an allegation was reported by a second man that Bishop DiMarzio repeatedly sexually abused him when he was ages 6-7, in 1979 and 1980, at Holy Rosary church in Jersey City.
-Bishop DiMarzio denied the claim and remains in ministry.
-He is the second U.S. bishop to be investigated under the norms of the Vos estis document since its promotion by Pope Francis in May 2019.
-It established new procedures for reporting abuse and violence, and ensures that Bishops and Religious Superiors are held accountable for their actions.
+In June 2020, an allegation was reported by a second man that DiMarzio repeatedly sexually abused him when he was aged 6-7, in 1979 and 1980, at Holy Rosary Church in Jersey City.
+DiMarzio denied the claim and remains in ministry.
+He is the second U.S. bishop to be investigated under the norms of the Vos Estis document since its promotion by Pope Francis in May 2019.
+It established new procedures for reporting abuse and violence and ensures that Bishops and Religious Superiors are held accountable for their actions.